joelbarton-io/launch_school/RB109/written/full_list_of_questions.md

 Since the last line evaluated within the block execution uses the equality operator `==` to essentially see if the sub_arrays contain duplicates, only two of the sub_array elements are selected and included in the array referenced by `result`.

+Kari's question:

+"Explain why a outputs 3 instead of 4 on line 10 .
+What structure is defined on lines 4–8?
+How does this structure affect a's final output and what is the underlying concept here?"

+1  a = 4
+2  b = 2
+3
+4  loop do
+5    c = 3
+6    a = c
+7    break
+8  end
+9
+10 puts a
+11 puts b

+The structure on lines 4-8 is a method invocation with a block.
+The final value of `a` and thus what is output on line 10 is `3` due to `a` being reassigned to the integer object referenced by `c` within the block scope.
+This reassignment is possible because block scopes have access to local variables in their enclosing (outer) scopes. local variable `a` is initialized in this outer scope and can therefore be accessed and reassigned from within the block.
+The main concept here is scoping rules, particularly as they pertain to the behavior of local variables around method invocations with blocks.

+# Find the length of the longest substring in the given string that contains exatly 2 characters "a" and 2 characters "e" in it.

+# As an example, if the input was “aaee”, the substring (aaee) length would be 4.
+# For a string "babanctekeaa", the longest substring is "babancteke" and its length is 10.

+# If the length of the input string is 0, return value must be -1 and if none of the substrings contain 2 "a" and "e" characters return -1 as well.

+# p longest_ae("aaee") == 4
+# p longest_ae("babanctekeaa") == 10
+# p longest_ae("xenoglossophobia") == -1
+# p longest_ae("pteromerhanophobia") == 18
+# p longest_ae("johannisberger") == -1
+# p longest_ae("secaundogenituareabb") == 16
+# p longest_ae("aaaa") == -1